 A Breast hematoma may leave scar tissue when it resolves

 As hematomas tend to resolve on their own, the mass will likely not show up on a follow-up mammogram.
-However, as they dissipate, fibrous tissue (scar tissue) can grow in the area of the former hematoma and this can give an appearance of a ‘proliferative’ growth (which could possibly indicate breast cancer cell growth).
+However, as they dissipate, fibrous tissue (scar tissue) can grow in the area of the former hematoma.
+This can give an appearance of a ‘proliferative’ growth which could possibly indicate breast cancer cell growth.

 These sorts of ‘focal asymmetries’ are very common and occur in about 60% of all breast hematomas, and an ultrasound will usually be sufficient to make the situation clear.
 But sometimes even the ultrasound can be inconclusive.

 The transitional nature of hematomas can present as a strange combination of liquid and solid elements.
 Because, if you imagine a bruise, they change appearance over time.
-If there is any uncertainly, (perhaps a finding of irregular margins and a non-homogeneous hypoechoic nodule) a biopsy will undertaken.
+If there is any uncertainty, (perhaps a finding of irregular margins and a non-homogeneous hypoechoic nodule) a biopsy may be necessary.

 A Breast hematoma may produce calcifications

-Calcifications may develop in later stages of the dispersal of a hematoma, but these are quite easily distinguished from the common microcalcification patterns associated with ductal carcinoma, and are to be expected.
+Calcifications may develop in later stages of the dispersal of a hematoma.
+However, these are quite easily distinguishable from the common microcalcification patterns that occur with ductal carcinoma.

 Hematomas usually resolve on their own, but that can take quite a while (4-6 six weeks, sometimes longer).
-Very large hematomas might have to be surgically drained.
+Very large hematomas may need surgical drainage.
 That is usually the end of the issue, but there are cases of ‘spontaneous recurrence’.
 This is where the issue just happens again.